Executive Director of Admissions & Diversity Programs

 B.A., J.D., University of Georgia

-Roseboro will remain involved in student affairs, academic support, alumni relations and community outreach as he continues to oversee diversity programs at Georgia Law, a role he assumed in 2008.
+Roseboro is also involved in student affairs, academic support, alumni relations and community outreach as he continues to direct diversity programs at Georgia Law, a role he assumed in 2008.
 Additionally, he serves as the adviser to the Davenport-Benham Black Law Students Association, the Asian Law Students Association, the Hispanic Law Students Association and the Outlaws student organization.

 Roseboro initially joined the law school's staff in 1994 as assistant director of admissions, student affairs and legal career services, and he was promoted to associate director 2000.
 He previously served for five years as a settlement negotiator with State Farm and the United Services Automobile Association before going into private law practice in Athens.